A poet reviews Cats

 By: A K Blakemore

 In her New Yorker piece on Cats as an ‘outrageously unlikely’ cultural phenomenon, Jia Tolentino described how this film has been brought to us courtesy of a chain of ‘highly idiosyncratic creative impulses’ that begins with T. S. Eliot’s publication, in 1939, Old Possum’s Book of Practical Cats – a collection of the cat poems authored for his godchildren.
 The ‘Old Possum’ persona was a form of literary blackface; a nickname given to Eliot by Ezra Pound, who lifted it from Joel Chandler Harris’ 1880 deep South folktale anthology, Uncle Remus (which was itself the inspiration for Disney’s controversial 1946 musical Song of the South).
 The poems themselves are strange and singular works of felinica, that jingle pleasingly and pastiche the popular balladry of the era.
-The jejune rhyme schemes deployed by Eliot sometimes precipitate groaningly inelegant couplets (‘When the family assembled for Sunday dinner / With their minds made up that they wouldn’t get thinner’ is a real couplet from ‘Mungojerrie and Rumpelteazer’), but Eliot largely avoids mawkishness, and pays occasionally arresting and always energetic homage to the contradictory charm of the domestic cat – cute-creepy, nice-nasty, adorable-aloof – immersed in the miniaturised smokes of 1930s London.
+The jejune rhyme schemes deployed sometimes precipitate groaningly inelegant couplets (‘When the family assembled for Sunday dinner / With their minds made up that they wouldn’t get thinner’ is a real example from ‘Mungojerrie and Rumpelteazer’), but Eliot largely avoids mawkishness, and pays occasionally arresting and always energetic homage to the contradictory charm of the domestic cat – cute-creepy, nice-nasty, adorable-aloof – immersed in the miniaturised smokes of 1930s London.
 The poems are also obliquely, and sometimes explicitly, racist (Siamese cats and Pekingese dogs embody crude orientalist stereotypes throughout).

 The fraught adaptation of Practical Cats into one of the world’s longest-running musical stage shows began in the early 80s, when opera gargoyle and Bedroom Tax enthusiast Sir Andrew Lloyd Webber began to recite ‘Macavity the Mystery Cat’ during a particularly tiresome tech rehearsal of Evita, which was very extremely normal of him.
 Realising the potential of this material to delight theatre nans for decades to come, he began to set the poems to music with the permission of Eliot’s widow, Valerie.
 Valerie – who had previously refused permission for a Disney adaptation of the book – apparently granted it to Lloyd Webber on the proviso that the titular Cats would retain their mystery and danger: he would not make them into “pussycats”.
 Valerie also insisted that no dialogue would be added to the content of Eliot’s poems (an injunction much to be mourned by viewers of the cinematic adaptation whenever James Corden, as bourgeois tomcat Bustopher Jones, hoves around a corner to make fat jokes about himself).
 This clearly presented an issue for Lloyd Webber and his collaborators: Practical Cats is a series of disconnected vignettes with no intelligible plot around which the putative stage musical could be built.
 It was Valerie herself who offered a solution – she showed Lloyd Webber an unpublished draft of a poem concerning “Grizabella the Glamour Cat”, an ageing streetwalker who sniffles winsomely at the edge of death.
 Eliot had excised the poem from Practical Cats, deciding it was too sad for children, and demonstrating an appreciation of tonality that was subsequently to elude both the stage and screen adaptaions.
 Lloyd Webber and Cats director Trevor Nunn made Grizabella the Glamour Cat and her eventual ascension to the ‘Heaviside Layer’ – a sort of afterlife-dimension for cats – the narrative backbone of the musical.
 ‘Memory’, Grizabella’s solo number, was to become the show’s climacteric moment.